NAACP BRANCH 26AA

 We are Lebanon County NAACP Branch 26AA in Lebanon County, Pennsylvania.
 First established in fall 2020, we gained official branch status on February 20, 2021, and became a fully-fledged branch in August of that year.

-At the current writing in January 2023, we are 91 members strong, with a committed general membership and four active standing committees: (1) Education, (2) Criminal Justice & Public Safety, (3) Voting Rights & Political Engagement, and (4) Legal Redress.
+At the current writing in January 2024, we are over 80 members strong, with a committed general membership and four active standing committees: (1) Education, (2) Criminal Justice & Public Safety, (3) Legal Redress, and (4) Membership.

 Officers